varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-syntax.rst

 Built in subroutines
 ~~~~~~~~~~~~~~~~~~~~

-Varnish has quite a few built in subroutines that are called for each
+Varnish has quite a few built-in subroutines that are called for each
 transaction as it flows through Varnish.
-These builtin subroutines are all
+These built-in subroutines are
-named ``vcl_*`` and are explained in :ref:`vcl-built-in-subs`.
+all named ``vcl_*`` and are explained in :ref:`vcl-built-in-subs`.

-Processing in built in subroutines ends with ``return (<action>)``
+Processing in built-in subroutines ends with ``return (<action>)``
 (see :ref:`user-guide-vcl_actions`).

+The :ref:`vcl-built-in-code` also contains custom assistant subroutines
+called by the built-in subroutines, also prefixed with ``vcl_``.

 Custom subroutines
 ~~~~~~~~~~~~~~~~~~